otavioschwanck/mood-nvim/handbook.md

 | M-,     | Copy a text from the terminal                                                                            |
 | M-;     | Switch orientation of panes                                                                              |
 | M-[     | Go to normal mode inside terminal                                                                        |

-# Quick Tips

-- To navigate on telescope use C-j and C-k.
-- To command history on telescope, use C-n and C-p.
-- C-c means Ctrl + c
-- SPC = Space
-- M-c means Alt + c or Option + c
-- To open / close the panel at right, press SPC f o

 # Harpoon